simonmichael/hledger_site/src/install.md

 - You can use less resources by omitting hledger-ui and hledger-web from the commands above.

+- On machines with less than 4G of RAM, the build may use swap space and take a very long time (overnight), or it may die.
+  Try adding `-j1` to the stack/cabal install command, and retry a few times, or ask for [help].

 - It's ok to kill a build and rerun the command later; you won't lose progress.

 - You can add `--dry-run` to the stack/cabal/nix install commands